 How long to cook baked beans in the crock pot?

-This recipe calls for cooking the baked beans on HIGH for five to six hours or LOW for three to four hours.
+This recipe calls for cooking the baked beans on HIGH for three to four hours or LOW for five to six hours.

 The only difference between cooking on HIGH or LOW is the length of time it takes (the taste and texture will be identical) so pick whichever method fits best within your schedule.